 Even if some believe that nipple shields do treat certain breastfeeding problems, the risks associated with the use of nipple shields (see above), should give us pause.
 Any medical treatment or device that causes so many problems, would not be approved for use by any regulatory agency.

 The causes of early breastfeeding problems include, modern birthing practices, not allowing the baby to crawl to the breast immediately after birth, no skin to skin contact between mother and baby, separation of mother and baby often for unnecessary reasons, early introduction of artificial nipples, feeding by the clock, and the use of % weight loss to determine the adequacy of breastfeeding.

 Nipple “shape” is a frequent excuse for giving the mother a nipple shield.
 Intravenous fluids are one cause of “flat nipples”.
-Amazingly the nipples are no longer flat after the mother has had a diuresis, but that happens only several days later, too late if she has started a nipple shield.
-One of our patients had a nipple shield slapped on her while she was still on the delivery table, before she even tried to put the baby to the breast the first time.
+Amazingly the nipples are no longer flat after the mother has had a diuresis (increased urine output), but that happens only several days later, too late if she has started a nipple shield, because she is usually now home, and believing, perhaps, that her problem has been solved.
+One of our patients had a nipple shield slapped on her breast while she was still on the delivery table, before she even tried to put the baby to the breast the first time.
 Interestingly, with a little help at our clinic, the baby latched on, though not without considerable difficulty.
-But latch on he did and went on to breastfeed exclusively, not nipple shield feed.
-No shape of nipple – “flat”, “inverted” – should make it impossible for a baby to latch on and to be a reason for using a nipple shield.
+But latch on he did, and went on to breastfeed exclusively, not nipple shield feed.
+No shape of nipple – “flat”, “inverted”, “large” – should make it impossible for a baby to latch on and to be a reason for using a nipple shield.

 The most common reasons for mothers being advised to use a nipple shield are the following: 1.
 The baby is not latching on.
 2. The mother has sore nipples and 3.
 The baby is premature.